abudden/taghighlight-automirror/README.md

   http://www.cgtk.co.uk/taghighlight/install

+The source is managed in Mercurial and is available on [bitbucket](https://bitbucket.org/abudden/taghighlight).
+It is also mirrored on [github](https://github.com/abudden/TagHighlight).

-Detailed documentation can be found in [doc/TagHighlight.txt](https://bitbucket.org/abudden/TagHighlight/src/default/doc/TagHighlight.txt).
+Detailed documentation can be found in [doc/TagHighlight.txt](https://bitbucket.org/abudden/taghighlight/src/default/doc/TagHighlight.txt).